Senate dismisses one of two articles of impeachment against Homeland Security secretary

 Once the senators were sworn in on Wednesday, the chamber turned into the court of impeachment, with Democratic Sen. Patty Murray of Washington presiding.
 Murray is the president pro tempore of the Senate, or the senior-most member of the majority party who sits in for the vice president.
 Senators approached the front of the Senate in groups of four to sign an oath book that is stored in the National Archives.

 Schumer then called for the votes to dismiss the trial after Republicans rejected a proposed agreement for Senate debate time and several votes on GOP objections.
-Senate Republican Leader Mitch McConnell called for a delay in the proceedings while Republican senators huddled on the floor to discuss how to proceed.
+Senate Republican Leader Mitch McConnell called for a delay in the proceedings while Republican senators huddled on the floor to discuss how to proceed and called for several votes to delay the final outcome.
+All the votes were party-line.

-Whatever the next steps, Schumer will be able to dismiss the trial if all Democrats and the Senate's three independents stay united against it.
-So far, none of them have signaled that they will vote with Republicans to proceed with a full trial.

 As Johnson signed the articles Monday in preparation for sending them across the Capitol, he said Schumer should convene a trial to “hold those who engineered this crisis to full account.”